cncf/kubernetes-community-days/content/organizing-timeline.md

 * Task 2 -3 dedicated people to check attendees
 * Make sure all giveaway items / swag are received and prepped.
 * Determine how and where giveaways (2 person logistical task).
-* Brief speakers and send out master agenda walkthrough plan.
+* Brief speakers and send out master agenda walk through plan.
 * Continue promoting event via all relevant channels.
 * Finalize arrangements with all event vendors, including venue, catering, A/V, videography, and material suppliers.
 * Follow-up with sponsors who have not paid their invoice yet